sbloedel/customer-service/README.md

 - Import the sample dashboards (Prometheus Stats, Prometheus 2.0 Stats, Grafana metrics)
 - Go to Dashboards in the left nav
 - Select the dashboards that were just imported to see metrics

-## Need Distributed Tracing
-This project needs distributed tracing setup using OpenTelemetry or some other option.
-It has not been implemented at this time

 ## License